MariamShaikh/Block-Sort/README.md

 Syeda Ayman Maqsood (17b-013-CS)

 Block sort basically uses insertion and merge sort to sort a given array.
 First a linear search is performed, which checks if the given array is already sorted or not.
-If the linear search gives a false result, the original array is divided, resulting in two blocks A & B. These blocks are sorted using insertion sort.The subarrays are further divided, taking the square root of the size of the original array.
+If the linear search gives a false result, the original array is divided, resulting in two blocks A & B. These blocks are sorted using insertion sort.
 Merge operation is applied on both the blocks (A & B), which sorts the array completely.
 This code works efficiently on large sizes of data.